 Iron as supplement

 Iron can be introduced in several ways.
-The most common way is injection of 200 mg of iron 3-4 days after farrowing.
+The most common way is injection of iron 3-4 days after farrowing.
 New domestic and international herd analyses show that up to 25% of piglets are anaemic at weaning despite iron supplement injections.
-The reason that the 200 mg injection is not sufficient for some piglets can be incorrect injecting technique and/or high piglet growth.
+The reason that the injection is not sufficient for some piglets can be incorrect injecting technique and/or high piglet growth.
 The more a piglet grows, the more iron it needs.

 One solution could be to increase the iron dose, but high iron doses are toxic.
 Injecting larger qualities of iron can therefore not be recommended.

 One alternative is iron supplementation in a Pump'n'Grow Fresh milk cup system.
 The system automatically mixes 1% Piglet Boozt with the milk replacer which is made freely available to the piglets.
 Piglet Boozt is a liquid iron mixture containing iron sulphate.

 The benefits of supplying iron in a milk cup system include the reduction of working time, risk of overdosing and the infection risk related to injection.
 The method does, however, depend on the piglets actually drinking the milk replacer.

 A new trial therefore was carried out to see if iron supplementation can be provided in a milk replacer system comparable to injection iron and no additional iron supplementation.
 The trial followed the piglets from farrowing and up to day 21 (see fact box).